Appendix · reference

 Mobile software

-What runs on top of the kernel: sxmo-style userland, telephony scripts, and per-category app picks for an X11 phone.
+What runs on top of the kernel: Sway, omfreebdy, fuzzel menus, phone controls, and per-category app picks.

 This entry summarizes MOBILE_SOFTWARE.md in the repo root — a userland inventory for the FreeBSD-on-PinePhone-Pro setup.
-Where the rest of this site is about the kernel, drivers, and firmware, this is about everything above init: window manager, on-screen keyboard, gesture daemon, telephony scripts, and per-category recommendations for browser, email, music, calendar, etc.
+Where the rest of this site is about the kernel, drivers, and firmware, this is about everything above init: Sway session, omfreebdy menus, on-screen keyboard, gesture daemon, phone controls, telephony scripts, and per-category recommendations for browser, email, music, calendar, etc.

 The full document includes detailed comparison tables for every category and a phased install plan.
 The summary below picks the load-bearing decisions; consult the source doc for the long tables.